Redot-Rex-Academy/redot-academy/packages/vitepress/pages/tutorials/player-controller-2d.md

 # 2D Player Controller

-this tutorial will give you the basics for setting up a player chaarcters for 2D games.
+this tutorial will give you the basics for setting up a player characters for 2D games.
 Included are:
 * The character controller
 * the player sprites and art work